arsbar24/STAT545-hw-Barton-Alistair/hw08/README.md

 ## Table of contents

 All the files necessary to create the site are in the [SiteFiles](https://github.com/arsbar24/STAT545-hw-barton-alistair/blob/master/hw08/TrumpTweets) folder.
 However I also included my data download files in this folder.
-Trumpto2017 is the database of Trump's tweets until this year, while [DataManagement.R](https://github.com/arsbar24/STAT545-hw-barton-alistair/blob/master/hw08/DataManagement.R) downloads an hourly update of Trump's tweets for this year, combines it with data from his earlier tweets and saves it as the `tweets.rda` file in the TrumpTweets folder (while doing some major data cleaning along the way).
+Trumpto2017 is the database of Trump's tweets until this year, while [DataManagement.R](https://github.com/arsbar24/STAT545-hw-barton-alistair/blob/master/hw08/DataManagement.R) cleans data (which may be re-downloaded) and saves it as the `tweets.rda` file in the TrumpTweets folder (originally it also downloaded new data, but this proved quite complicated merge so I cut this part out).

 ## Progress Report